6 Temmuz 2009

 8 Haziran 2009

+It has been nearly six months since Egemen Bağış was appointed the state minister responsible for the European Union affairs and chief negotiator, a move that was applauded by many, as he was the first minister whose sole task was to deal with the country’s full membership to the union.
 Without forgetting the fact that the admission of one candidate country to the EU requires the contribution of all political parties, nongovernmental organizations, the media and etc., we should once again underscore the role of the chief negotiator to push the country for the membership.

 Along with other prominent journalists, we had the opportunity to listen to Bağış last week for around two hours at a luncheon he hosted for the Ankara representatives of the media outlets.
 He was frank, outspoken in conveying his political messages but at the same time was poor in giving the technical dimension of the negotiations.
 Perhaps, it was speaking for itself, in the meaning that "the political side of the negotiations was well in front of its technicality due to both sides’, Turkey and the EU’s, preferences."
 During the meeting, a colleague advised Bağış to drive the technical aspect of the negotiations forward to create "a better environment for consensus among different political parties," and to refrain from accusing former governments and politicians for the postponement of the decades-old talks with the EU.